 Patterns used for the existing Keystone Markers have been lost to time.
 Without them, there is no ability to repair severely damaged or missing elements of existing markers.
-Even among the markers worked on by the Trust and its affiliates thus far, there is a significant amount of restoration that cannot happen without patterns for replacement parts and we have every reason to believe the same will hold true among the approximately 30 Berks County markers (500 markers statewide) yet to be restored.
+Even among the markers worked on by the Trust and its affiliates thus far (including several test cases in Berks County) there is a significant amount of restoration that cannot happen without patterns for replacement parts.
+We have every reason to believe the same will hold true among the approximately 35 Berks County markers (500 markers statewide) yet to be restored by the KMT.
 Also without patterns, there is no ability to meet the need expressed by many communities who wish to re-install long-gone markers.
 We anticipate 20-30 communities will re-install markers in the first few years of the program based on initial interest.
+As presented in Section IV of this budget, the KMT itself plans to re-install 35 markers in Berks County.
 Once the patterns are made, they will be available in perpetuity and an unlimited number of markers can be restored or created from them.